shimaw28/qmk_files/keyboards/cr_chop/keymaps/omgvee/readme.md

-# Reade.md for what I want from my HeliDox(CRKBD) layout
+# Reade.md for what I want from my HeliDox(CRCHOP) layout
 ======================================================